 A suggested method to compute the annualised growth in the size of labour force over a period which spans 2007 is illustrated in the worked example below.

-Example: Suppose we want to compute the annualised growth in the number of economically active persons from 2002 to 2012.
+Example: Suppose we want to compute the annualised growth in the number of persons in the labour force from 2004 to 2014.
 With the break in series in 2007, we can estimate the change as follows: